AWS CloudWatch Logs Monitoring - Centralized AWS Log Management

 Overview

-The integration uses CloudWatch Logs subscriptions to stream log data into Kinesis Firehose, which then delivers it to OpenObserve over HTTP.
+Forward AWS application logs and infrastructure logs from CloudWatch Logs to OpenObserve in near real-time for AWS monitoring and cloud observability.
+The CloudWatch Logs integration uses CloudWatch Logs subscriptions to stream log data into Amazon Kinesis Firehose, which delivers logs to OpenObserve over HTTP for centralized AWS log management.

 This approach enables centralized log analysis, alerting, and visualization in OpenObserve without storing logs in S3 or managing Lambda transformations.